cypress-io/cypress/cypress/v1.0/documentation/3-Cypress API/3-Cookies.md

 ## Log out when cookie values set or clear

-By turning on debugging Cypress will automatically log out to the console when it **sets** or **clears** cookie values.
-This is useful to help you understand how Cypress clears cookies in between tests, and is useful to visualize how to handle preserving cookies in between tests.
+By turning on debugging, Cypress will automatically log out to the console when it **sets** or **clears** cookie values.
+This is useful to help you understand how Cypress clears cookies before each test, and is useful to visualize how to handle preserving cookies in between tests.

 ```javascript
 Cypress.Cookies.debug(true) // now Cypress will log out when it alters cookies